bostonrb/project-night/views/index.markdown

 your time, you may want to try to get through [our installation guide](/install) in advance of the meeting.

-Grads of the [Boston Ruby Workshop for Women and their Friends](http://workshop.bostonrb.org/) are especially welcome to attend.
+Graduates of the [Boston Ruby Workshop for Women and their Friends](http://workshop.bostonrb.org/) are especially welcome to attend.